enlightn/laravel-security-checker/README.md

 # Enlightn Security Checker for Laravel

-The Enlightn Security Checker for Laravel package includes an Artisan command that checks if your application uses dependencies with known security vulnerabilities.
+This package includes an Artisan command that checks if your application uses dependencies with known security vulnerabilities.
 It is a wrapper around the [Enlightn Security Checker](https://github.com/enlightn/security-checker).

 ## Installation